wongk1023/portfolio/README.md

 ## about me
 - currently pursuing ms in business analytics :D
-- economics, law, analytics <3
+- background in economics, law, analytics <3
 - passion for food & bev, cpg, and consulting (private & public)!

 ## projects